ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 dependencies will be terminated too, potentially saving a significant amount of work.

-### Deliver signal results onto a known scheduler
+### Deliver signal events onto a known scheduler

-When a signal is returned from a method, or combined with such a signal, it can be difficult to know which thread results will be delivered upon.
+When a signal is returned from a method, or combined with such a signal, it can be difficult to know which thread events will be delivered upon.
 Although events are [guaranteed to be serial](#signal-events-are-serialized), sometimes stronger guarantees are needed, like when performing UI updates (which must occur on the main thread).